Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Takizawa in Kanji, Katakana and Hiragana. - Zangyo-Ninja

-Origin of “Takizawa” It is thought to derive from “a valley with a waterfall.”
-This stems from people living near a valley with flowing waterfalls adopting the place name “Takizawa,” which then became established as a surname and place name.
-Place Name Origin In the case of Takizawa City in Iwate Prefecture, it is … Read More
+Hello, Mr. Takizawa.
+This is an explanation of the origin of the surname Takizawa, which is shared by your ancestors and friends.
+It is thought to derive from “a valley with a waterfall.”
+This stems from people living near a valley with flowing waterfalls adopting the place name “Takizawa,” which then became established as … Read More

 vector